Factbox - How UK retailers fared over Christmas

 Sector: Food

-Like-for-like sales, excl. fuel up 0.2 percent in 14 weeks to January 4
+Like-for-like sales, exc. fuel up 0.2 percent in 14 weeks to January 4

 Ted Baker (TED.L)